1922 Facts, Fun Trivia and History

 The first-ever 3D movie was The Power Of Love, a silent film released in 1922.
 It was also the first film to have an alternative ending, and the viewer could choose between the happy and sad endings (both shot in 2D) by closing one eye or the other.
 No copies exist

-The Caterpillar Club, an association of people who have successfully used a parachute to bail out of a disabled aircraft.
+The Caterpillar Club is an association of people who have successfully used a parachute to bail out a disabled aircraft.
 “Life depends on a silken thread” is the club’s motto.

 The term The Jazz Age was coined by F. Scott Fitzgerald in 1922, the same year that the Great Gatsby is based.

 Christian K. Nelson patented the Eskimo Pie ice cream treat.

 In the 1897 novel by Bram Stoker, sunlight isn’t fatal to Dracula but only drains most of his powers.
 It wasn’t until the 1922 film Nosferatu that sunlight was first depicted as deadly to vampires.